 The blossom is pure white and borne in great profusion.
 The young leaves start out a light coppery colour, soon becoming green as the blossom fades, and then crimson and yellow in the autumn.

 The tree is naturally vigorous, and grows with a strong upright form.

-Fill in the details below and we will let you know when Plena flowering cherry tree is back in stock.
+Fill in the form below and we will notify you when Plena flowering cherry tree are back in stock.